kfirfitousi/arous-style/README.md

 The mail is sent from the Gmail address mentioned in `NEXT_PUBLIC_EMAIL_ADDRESS`.
 The mail recipient, the subject and the body are configurable in [src/config/index.ts](src/config/index.ts).

-### Modifying Product Filters
+### Product Categories

-The product filters are defined in [src/config/index.ts](src/config/index.ts).
+Contentful's tags are used to categorize products.
-Add a new filter by adding an entry to the `filterTags` object.
+You can edit these tags in the dashboard (https://app.contentful.com) under `Settings` -> `Tags`.
-The key should match the tag name in Contentful, the value is the label that will be displayed on the button.
+The tag name is used as a label for the category.

 # Development